quin2/flashdrive/readme.md

 ### goto
 Usage:
 ```
-fd.goto(nextCardFunction)
+fd.goto(nextCardFunction, toPass)
 ```
-When called, redirects the user to the next card
+When called, redirects the user to the next card. toPass behaves the same as it does in link.

 ### field
 Usage: